-'Accidental residential structure fires' is defined as the number of accidental residential structure fire incidents divided by the total number of households (multiplied by 100 000), where accidental residential structure fires are defined as fires that are not deliberately lit and could have been reduced or prevented with effective educational programs.
+'Accidental residential structure fires' is defined as the rate of accidental residential structure fires per 100 000 households.

+Accidental residential structure fires are defined as fires that are not deliberately lit and could have been reduced or prevented with effective educational programs.